Query OpenTelemetry traces stored in Unity Catalog

 MLflow tags

-Each tag update is serialized as a separate Log record.
-You can de-duplicate them within each trace using the key attribute.
+Each tag is stored as a separate row.
+You can de-duplicate them within each trace using the annotation_id attribute, which is derived deterministically from the trace ID and tag key.

 MLflow assessments